firstpromoter/fpr-instructions/integrations/clickfunnels.md

 # Adding FirstPromoter to your ClickFunnels website

-Setting up FirstPromoter with ClickFunnels mainly requires you to add a predesigned script to get started
+Setting up FirstPromoter with ClickFunnels mainly requires you to add a predesigned script to get started.

 ## Tracking script